 Moreover, there are three major openings in the skull, and three is also a sacred number to the Celts, it signifies a progressive dance between banal and cosmic, ultimately birthing a new direction in perception.

 More interestingly is the triangular lay-out of these three human portals.
 See what I mean by the triangle overlayed on this skull image shown here:

 The triangle is another strong, prolific motif among the Celts, reinforcing a theme of binding together power to create something altogether new and magical.
 If the triangulation concept could speak, it might say something like: “two forces joined together shall create a unification and/or an energetic offspring of great portent.”

 While on the subject of symbolic geometry, the head or skull itself is circular.
 The eyes are particularly round too, and circles are common Celtic symbols for cycles (time) as well as immortality and wholeness.
-Circles represent an essence of energetic connectivity that is vast and endless.
+Circles represent the essence of energetic connectivity that is vast and endless.

 Perhaps the Celts, in their own vastly connected way, held the skull symbol as an oracle.
 Perhaps in the depths of trance or meditation, the eyes and mouth of the skull would open, like cosmic tunnels, serving as gateways into etheric knowledge.